Table of Contents

 They have a powerful sense of smell, making them great hunting dogs, and if a Bloodhound picks up a scent they want to follow, they will, and you’ll be dragged along behind them.

-Bloodhounds are prone to chasing other animals, so if you’re a new dog owner, the Bloodhound may be too much to handle.
+Bloodhounds are prone to chasing other animals, so if you’re a new dog owner, this powerful dog may be too much to handle.

-This is a very active breed that needs a lot of stimulation both mentally and physically.
+They are a very active breed that needs a lot of stimulation, both mentally and physically.

 They may pick up some naughty behaviors to entertain themselves if they don't get enough interaction, which is why we've added them to the list of the worst dog breeds for first-time owners.